-Port-1 \sim 3 = Excluded.
+Port-1~3 = Excluded.

-4.5.14.2 VLAN Trunking between two 802.1Q aware switch
+4.5.14.2 VLAN Trunking between two 802.1Q aware switches

-The most cases are used for "Uplink" to other switches.
-VLANs are separated at different switches, but they need to access with other switches within the same VLAN group.
+In most cases, they are used for "Uplink" to other switches.
+VLANs are separated at different switches, but they need to access other switches within the same VLAN group.
 The screen in Figure 4-5-21 appears.